 At least nine Channel Islanders were imprisoned in Landsberg Prison (Gefangenenanstalt und Festungshaftanstalt in Landsberg am Lech, Justizvollzugsanstalt Landsberg) from 1943 to 1945.
 The prison is in Landsberg am Lech in the Upper Bavaria district of the state of Bavaria in Germany.
 It was built between 1905 and 1908 with a capacity for 500 prisoners.
 After the First World War, a section of the prison was re-built for so-called Festungshaft or ‘fortress imprisonment’, an ‘honourable’ type of incarceration where privileged prisoners could enjoy certain luxuries such as having very relaxed visitation rights and not being required to perform forced labour.
 Adolf Hitler spent eight months as a ‘fortress prisoner’ in Landsberg and used the opportunity to write his propagandist autobiography Mein Kampf.
 The Nazis began using the prison for political prisoners soon after their takeover in 1933.

-In 1942, four of the policemen sentenced in the Guernsey police trial and Paul Gourdan from Jersey were deported to a series of prisons in France, and then briefly in August 1942 to Landsberg Prison, prior to going on to other prisons and camps in Germany.
+In 1942, four of the policemen sentenced in the Guernsey police trial were deported to a series of prisons in France, and then briefly in August 1942 to Landsberg Prison, prior to going on to other prisons and camps in Germany.
 They were in Landsberg Prison so briefly that they left no description other than the fact of their short stay there.

 Alfred Baker arrived in Landsberg Prison, sometime in 1943.
 He was apparently only in the prison briefly for an operation to be performed.